JimHPerry/psfx/README.md

 # What is ‘Peri’s Sound Effects’ (PSFX)

 PSFX is a free sound effect module for Foundry VTT.
-It contains a growing library of homemade, custom and animation-syncronised SFX audio files, in .ogg format.
+It contains a growing library of homemade, custom and animation-synchronised SFX audio files, in .ogg format.

 # Who is Peri?